 Heated floors are a great option for any size and style of bathroom because all of the components are hidden.
 The biggest drawback is the fact that you will have to rip out and replace all of your existing flooring to have them installed.
 If you’re already planning on renovating, be sure to speak to your pro about adding heated floors to your design.

 If you’re a fan of baths, you know the uncomfortable feeling of your bathwater slowly turning from warm and enjoyable to cold and unpleasant.
-If you’re looking for a way to keep your water warmer for longer, consider upgrading your bathtub.
+If you’re looking for a way to keep your water warmer for longer, consider upgrading your bathtub with one of these luxurious tubs.
 Did you know that certain materials can actually help your tub retain heat?
 Invest in a tub made from materials like copper, brass, soapstone or volcanic limestone for a bath that stays warmer longer.

 New Wall Colour